Everything we know about ‘Killers of the Flower Moon’ starring Leonardo DiCaprio

 When is the film releasing?

-The trailer reveals that the film will be released in October, but doesn’t specify a date.
-Reports, however, suggest that the film will hit theatres on 6 October.
+The teaser trailer reveals that Killers of the Flower Moon will be released in theatres in October, but doesn’t specify a date.
+Reports, however, suggest that the film will hit the big screen on 6 October.

 It is noteworthy that Killers of the Flower Moon is one of the longest movies ever made with a run time of 3 hours and 26 minutes.